With winter on the horizon, it’s getting darker earlier each day, and temperatures are slipping.

 This year that could mean setting up a special space outdoors with a space heater or twinkle lights and inviting over just a few close friends.
 “Having things to look forward to is important for regulating your mood,” Blandino said.

-One of the best balms for a weary soul is still professional help, and during the pandemic, telehealth services have become more accessible.
-Receiving counseling online has been shown to be comparable in efficacy to seeing a therapist in person, according to a 2017 systematic review study
+Find a therapist: One of the best balms for a weary soul is still professional help, and during the pandemic, telehealth services have become more accessible.
+Receiving counseling online has been shown to be comparable in efficacy to seeing a therapist in person, according to a 2017 systematic review study.

 The APA is pushing to help make those changes permanent, she added.